xavieradriaan/WoW-WOLTK-Server-RASPBERRY-DOCKER/LEEME.md

 docker attach ac-worldserver

-account create test1 test
+account create nelson nelson

-account set addon test1 2
+account set addon nelson 2

 Control + P + Control + Q  ***(Do not do Control + C or you will bring the world server down!)***

+HACERSE GM:

+docker exec -it <mysql_container_id> mysql -uroot -p

+USE acore_auth;

+DESC account;

+SELECT id, username FROM account WHERE username = 'adriangm';

+USE acore_auth;

+SELECT * FROM account_access WHERE id = 67;

+INSERT INTO account_access (id, gmlevel, RealmID) VALUES (67, 3, -1);

+exit

+docker restart ac-authserver ac-worldserver

+.gm on

 --------------------------------------------------------------------------